mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 Based on this evolution online participation has historically been free for remote attendees.

 Given this more full-blown participation option, the IETF observed an increasing number of remote participants in the recents year.
-This increase can be explained by an ease for new participants to join a meeting, or only selected parts of the meeting agenda, and also by a less strongly perceived need to attend every meeting in person, either due to financial reason or other circumstances.
+This increase can be explained by the ease by which new participants can join a meeting or only attend selected parts of the meeting agenda, and also by a less strongly perceived need to attend every meeting in person, either due to financial reasons or other circumstances.
 In order to better understand these trends the IETF started requiring registration as "participant" (in contrast to an "observer") for remote participation, still without any registration fee applied.